 What’s more, solid wood is renowned for its natural beauty and feels lovely to walk on.

 However, as with all floor types, there are some limitations to consider when choosing solid wood.
 Because, after all, it is a natural substance, it is affected by fluctuations in temperature and humidity, so if you plan to fit your parquet over underfloor heating, or in rooms affected by damp, we recommend choosing engineered wood parquet flooring.

-Similarly hard wearing to both solid and reclaimed wood floors, engineered wood flooring features a strong core board underneath the solid wood to create a more robust structure, without compromising on style.
+Similarly hard wearing to both solid and reclaimed wood floors, engineered wood flooring features a robust core board underneath the solid wood to create a more robust structure, without compromising on style.
 Engineered wood parquet is often chosen for use in all areas of the home, including places where you may find moisture such as the kitchen or conservatory, and for use on top of underfloor heating.

 Layers of plywood are bonded together to create a resilient foundation before the solid wood is then laid on top.

 A sustainable and often more affordable alternative to solid wood parquet; reclaimed wood parquet uses recycled wood to create the herringbone design of your choice.

 This style of parquet flooring will see different colours and grains of reclaimed wood laid side by side, to create a truly unique pattern you won’t find anywhere else.
 Because the wood has been used previously, you may find it has its charm and characteristics – an ideal choice for restaurants, office interiors and high traffic areas in the home.

 If you want the look of solid wood but without the price tag, choose laminate for your home renovation.
 While laminate flooring provides a very realistic alternative to solid wood and will last well when installed correctly, you will likely need to change it every 15 – 20 years.